Pontotoc High School: Tennis

 The 2008 Pontotoc Warriors qualified two girls for the state tournament — Katherine Downing and Frankie Turner.
 They defeated Feliciy Flesher and Erin Dyer of Oxford to win the State Championship.
 The Warrior and Lady Warrior tennis teams are coached by Kevin Morrow.

 Bowling

 Pontotoc's bowling team, a relatively new sport at PHS, is already garnering attention around the state as the boys bowling team won Mississippi's Class I title in 2009.
 The bowling teams are coached by Edgar Sorto.
 The Boys Bowling Team came in 4th at the 2010 State Championship, and they were the only 4A team that made it to State.

 Cross Country

 The girls and boys cross country teams, coached by Mike Bain, a Mississippi coaching legend, have a long history of success at the division and state level.
 The Lady Warrior cross country team won the 2007 4A state championship.
-And the girls and boys teams won the 2009 State Championship.
+And the girls and boys teams won the 2009 State Champions.